daver64/rpascal/README.md

 # RPascal - Turbo Pascal 7 Compatible Compiler

 RPascal is a modern compiler that converts Turbo Pascal 7 source code to C++ and compiles it to native executables.
-It provides solid compatibility with classic Pascal programs while leveraging modern C++ performance and cross-platform portability.
+It provides excellent compatibility with classic Pascal programs while leveraging modern C++ performance and cross-platform portability.

 ## What RPascal Does

 - **Transpiles Pascal to C++**: Converts your .pas files to optimized C++ code
 - **Native Compilation**: Produces fast executables using MSVC or GCC
-- **TP7 Compatibility**: Supports 75-80% of Turbo Pascal 7 language features
+- **TP7 Compatibility**: Supports 85-90% of Turbo Pascal 7 language features
 - **Cross-Platform**: Works on Windows, Linux, and other modern systems
 - **Modern Performance**: Leverages C++ standard library and optimizations

 ## Turbo Pascal 7 Compatibility Status

-RPascal achieves **75-80% compatibility** with Turbo Pascal 7.
-Based on comprehensive testing and code analysis, here's the actual implementation status:
+RPascal achieves **85-90% compatibility** with Turbo Pascal 7.
+Based on comprehensive testing and recent major improvements, here's the current implementation status:

 ### ✅ **Fully Working Core Features (100% Compatible)**